kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		- What do you know about every vector located on the xy-plane? yz-plane? xz-plane? logseq.order-list-type:: number
 		  ---
 		- Create a relational graph for converting between forms of equations for lines in *2D*.
-Here is a relational graph logseq.order-list-type:: number
+Here is a relational graph for forms of quadratic equations as an example. logseq.order-list-type:: number
 		  ---
 		- Create a relational graph for converting between forms of equations for lines in *3D*.